George is one of the face’s of DIOR’s Spring 2017 campaign.

-George is currently a contestant in the new series of The Celebrity Apprentice (USA).
+George appeared as a contestant in the eighth season of The Celebrity Apprentice (USA).

-Sixteen celebrities, including George, are set to compete for their favorite charities when “The Celebrity Apprentice” shifts to Los Angeles for its eighth season, where twice-elected California governor and international movie superstar Arnold Schwarzenegger reigns over the Boardroom.
+Sixteen celebrities, including George, competed for their favorite charities when “The Celebrity Apprentice” moved to Los Angeles, where twice-elected California governor and international movie superstar Arnold Schwarzenegger reigned over the Boardroom.